 Out of all the information you absorb online, how much of it actually sticks?
 Or better yet, how many articles do you actually read completely?
 Now, take a moment to ask yourself, how long does it take you to write a blog post?
 An hour?
 Two hours?
 If you’re taking a couple of hours of your time to create something of value for your customers, let’s assume you would only hope that they actually read all of it.
 It’s like spending two hours to cook a meal for someone and they only take a bite.
 Imagine the frustration.
-So, let’s make sure your readers are not only taking a bite of your blog posts, but they’re consuming the whole thing, and can’t stop thinking about how good it was when they’re done.
+So, let’s make sure your readers are not only taking a bite of your blog posts, they’re consuming the whole thing and can’t stop thinking about how good it was when they’re done.
+Here’s how to write a content article that will have them coming back for seconds.

 Nimble Media’s Renown SEO Blogging Program was created by individuals who have spent years finely tuning the art of creating memorable content (see more at the end of this post).
 But if you’re just starting out, we’ve created a list of the top points to consider when creating content your readers won’t forget.